Home / Information tab

 When moving off, the car should not roll back more than 20 centimetres and the engine should not stall.
 When performing this manoeuvre, after stopping the car on a hill, the candidate should pull up the hand brake and move off while having previously released the hand brake.

-2. the road test involves:
+2. The road test involves

 Examination task